Now registering for fall classes!

-The winter term runs from January 13th through April 6th.
-To view a brochure with information on the classes offered and the days and times of the different classes click on of the below links:
+The fall term runs from September 15th through December 14th.
+To view a brochure with information on the classes offered and the days and times of the different classes click on the below links:

 CLASES QUE SE OFRECEN